-Risks are always present in any kind of workplace.
-It’s especially true in dynamic warehouse operations wherein there are a lot of objects and movements.
+Risks are always present around any kind of workplace hazard.
+Warehouse hazards are especially common in dynamic operations wherein there are a lot of objects, movements and moving parts.

 As more objects and movements are introduced, collisions are getting more likely.
 These collisions result to costly downtimes.
 Each downtime is getting more expensive as the scale of warehouse operations increases.